clicknium/clicknium-docs/doc/api/python/uielement/clicklocation.md

     &emsp;**Yoffset**: int
         &emsp;&emsp; y offset sets the click position based on Location.
 Default value is 0.
     &emsp;**Xrate**: int
         &emsp;&emsp; x rate percent of the click position is based on Location.
 When default value is 0, it means no offset.
-If xrate is 1, it means X of click postion move to right.
+If xrate is 1, it means X of click postion moving to right.
 The distance is 1*element's width pixsels.
     &emsp;**Yrate**: int
         &emsp;&emsp; y rate percent sets the click position based on Location.
 When default value is 0, it means no offset.
-If xrate is 1, it means Y of click postion move to right.
+If xrate is 1, it means Y of click postion moving to right.
 The distance is element's height pixsels.

 **Definition:**
 ```python